utdata/csvkit-nicar/README.md

 The first two segments find the logged in user, "nicar" in this case.
 If you were logged in as "nicar" and folder surfing on your computer, you would go to your Desktop, double-click on the "hands_on" folder, which would contain the "csvkit-nicar2018" folder, which you would then open.

 What we've done instead is to "change directory" to go inside this folder in our terminal.
-This is where we'll stay for remainder of the class.
+This is where we'll work for remainder of the class.

 Now, let's make sure you really where you should be.
 Type in `$pwd` command and you should get the path back at you.: